 This trail takes hikers up to High Rock Lookout, one of three fire lookouts remaining on the Gifford Pinchot National Forest.
 The lookout offers incredible views of the Sawtooth Ridge, Mt.
 Rainier, and much of the surrounding landscape.

-This trail follows a deep canyon along Blue Lake Creek, which was formed in part to melting glaciers thousands of years ago.
+This 2.5 mile trail follows a deep canyon along Blue Lake Creek, which was formed in part to melting glaciers thousands of years ago.
 The 250 foot wall of columnar basalt was formed by volcanic eruptions beneath a glacier.

 The trail climbs steeply in some areas, with rock steps built in to make the climb easier.
 There are two foot bridges crossing the creek before the trail ends at Blue Lake.
 The trail is challenging and includes steep side slopes, cliff exposures, and rock stairways.